 The Unified API for iOS and Mac projects uses the same namespaces for frameworks so that the same code file can be used across both platforms, for seamless code-sharing.
 It also enables both 32 and 64 bit builds.
 The Unified API has been the template default since early 2015, and is recommended for all new projects - only Unified API projects can be submitted to the App Store.

 Classic Profile Deprecation: As new platforms are added in Xamarin.iOS we are starting to gradually deprecate features from the classic profile (monotouch.dll).
 For example, the non-NRC (new-ref-count) option was removed.
 NRC has always been enabled for all unified applications (i.e. non-NRC was never an option) and has no known issues.
 Future releases will remove the option of using Boehm as the garbage collector.
 This was also an option never available to unified applications.
-The complete removal of classic support is scheduled for next fall with the release of Xamarin.iOS 10.0.
+The complete removal of classic support is scheduled for fall 2016 with the release of Xamarin.iOS 10.0.